 Virtual devices

-A vdev may never access a physical device, or it may act as an intermediary that both responds directly to a guest and passes requests and responses between a guest and a physical device.
+A vdev might never access a physical device, or it might act as an intermediary that both responds directly to a guest and passes requests and responses between a guest and a physical device.

-In a hypervisor system, vdevs are provided by the hypervisor in the qvm process for the VM that hosts the guest.
-The guest hosted in the VM receives interrupts from the vdev and sends signals to it, exactly as though it were working with a physical hardware device.
+In a hypervisor system, the hypervisor provides vdevs in the qvm process instance for a VM.
+The guest hosted in the VM receives interrupts from each vdev and sends signals to it, exactly as though it were working with a physical hardware device.
 The guest has no direct communication with any physical device on the system; such a device might not even be present.

 The guest requires a device driver for each vdev it will use.